 Create show-desktop Script

-Now create a file to contain the script that will do the work.
-Here we use the nano text editor but you can use another text editor if you prefer :
+Then we use the nano text editor to create the script.
+You can use another text editor if you prefer :

 Enter your admin password if prompted to.